nsauzede/vga_generator/README.md

-# VHDL Projects for the Papilio One/Duo VGA Wing / Classic Computing shield (w/ VGA)
+# VHDL Projects for the Papilio One/Duo VGA Wing / Classic Computing shield (w/ VGA) / LCD Wing

 This repo contains multiple VGA projects that use the Papilio One/Duo and the VGA Wing/Classic Computing Shield.